 The framework can be used to:

-- provide a platform for transferability of new roles and advancing practice.
+• provide a platform for the transferability of new roles and advancing practice.

 The framework is divided into three main sections and is complemented by a resource kit for each section as seen in the figure ‘Components of the framework’.

-Together the framework and the resource kits comprehensively outline the framework’s development as well as including explanatory content, supporting evidence and resources to assist from scoping to implementation.
+Together, the framework and the resource kits comprehensively outline the framework's development as well as include explanatory content, supporting evidence, and resources to assist from scoping to implementation.

 Framework and resources